 Diana Kennedy’s Fresh Salsa Mexican de Jerez, is easy, healthy and delicious.
-I haven’t been able to stay out of it since making it earlier this afternoon.
+I haven’t been able to stay out of this delectable salsa since making it earlier this afternoon.

 Diana Kennedy, often called the “Julia Child” of Mexican cuisine is #45 on Gourmet’s List of 50 Women Game Changers in Food.